igor4949i/parselizer/README.md

 2. create a copy of the desired project and connect phpQuery library [phpQuery](https://code.google.com/archive/p/phpquery/)

+3. configure the required data for parsing

+4. run the server and open index.html

-## Known issue
+## Known bugs

-Warning: count(): Parameter must be an array or an object that implements Countable in
+==Warning:== count(): Parameter must be an array or an object that implements Countable in

 Simple fix.
 [Check this comment](https://github.com/guzzle/guzzle/issues/1973#issuecomment-396278571)